 The six inductees include: Candy Cashell, USU's first female track All-American; Jim Laub, a life-long contributor of Aggie Athletics; Jimmy Moore, one of the best Aggie basketball players ever; Corey Murdock, one of just two track athletes in school history to earn All-American honors at least four times; Roy Shivers, an All-American running back; and Jim Turner, an outstanding quarterback and kicker.

-Jimmy Moore is entering his third year as the Compliance Director with Utah State's Athletics Department after joining the staff in July, 2011.
-In his role, Moore oversees financial aid for all of USU's student-athletes, and monitors and ensures institutional compliance with NCAA rules.
-He also provides interpretations and education of NCAA and Mountain West Conference rules to both student-athletes and coaches, and directs the student-athlete mentoring program.
+Jimmy Moore is entering his fourth year in the Utah State Athletics Department, and second year as an Assistant Athletics Director for Special Projects, after joining the staff in July, 2011.
+In his first two years with USU Athletics, Moore oversaw financial aid for all of USU's student-athletes, monitored and ensured institutional compliance with NCAA rules, provided interpretations and education of NCAA and Mountain West Conference rules to both student-athletes and coaches, and directed the student-athlete mentoring program.

 Following his collegiate career, Moore spent two years in the NBA with the Seattle SuperSonics and 10 years playing oversees before returning to Logan as an assistant basketball coach for Rod Tueller in 1987.
 Moore then spent four seasons (1989-92) on Kohn Smith's staff before beginning his administrative career on campus.

 A native of Leakesville, Miss., Moore graduated from Utah State with a bachelor's degree in physical education and a master's degree in education.
-He and his wife Debra are the parents of two sons, Grayson (19) and Jalen (17).
-Grayson will be a junior on the basketball team at Northwest Nazerene University this fall, while Jalen will be a freshman on Utah State's basketball team this fall.
+He and his wife Debra are the parents of two sons, Grayson (20) and Jalen (18).
+Grayson transferred to Utah State and will sit out the 2014-15 basketball season, while Jalen will be a sophomore on USU's basketball team this fall.